frederic-perez/AmE-dictionary/data/dictionary.md

 __dips__ _n_
 __dipsomania__
 __dipstick__
-__dire__ _adj_ :eight: (of a situation or event) Extremely serious or urgent. _Doctors warned of dire consequences._ _Syn_ terrible, dreadful, appalling, frightful, awful :es: terrible, horrible, horrendo, fatal _After showing some improvement, Howe’s health again appeared dire last weekend._
+__dire__ _adj_ :nine: (of a situation or event) Extremely serious or urgent. _Doctors warned of dire consequences._ _Syn_ terrible, dreadful, appalling, frightful, awful :es: terrible, horrible, horrendo, fatal _After showing some improvement, Howe’s health again appeared dire last weekend._ _No matter how dire the news may be, there’s always something you can do._
 __direct object__
 __direction__ _n_ :two::mega:
 __dirge__ _n_ :three::hammer: